How to Talk to an Addict in Recovery

 Avoiding Topics that Cause Relapse: What Not to Ask Your Recovering Addict

-You want to keep your conversations with a recovering loved one in a respectful, caring and productive light.
-That means there are some things you shouldn’t say in order to maintain a good relationship and support, rather than hinder, their recovery journey.
+You want to keep your conversations with a recovering loved one in a respectful, caring, and productive light.
+That means there are some things you shouldn’t say to maintain a good relationship and support, rather than hinder, their recovery journey.

-It’s not necessarily natural to know exactly how to talk to an addict, but if you want to be close to your loved one and continue to help them throughout their recovery, then you’ll need to watch what you say and focus on positivity, not negativity.
+It’s not necessarily natural to know how to talk to an addict.
+Still, if you want to be close to your loved ones and continue to help them throughout their recovery, you’ll need to watch what you say and focus on positivity, not negativity.

 Avoid Details About Active Addiction: Rather than asking about the details of their drug addiction, ask questions about their other interests and passions.
 It’s important to remember that drug or alcohol dependence doesn’t make up an entire person, and there’s much more to every individual than just addiction.
-That’s why, rather than asking them about where they got the drugs and who they did them with, you should bring up more promising areas such as sports they like, subjects they enjoy studying or pastimes they participate in.
-Addiction should not be what defines them as an individual, and you should be careful to ask questions and bring up topics that reflect such a belief.
+That’s why, rather than asking them where they got the drugs and who they did them with, you should bring up more promising areas such as sports, subjects they enjoy studying, or pastimes they participate in.
+Addiction should not be what defines them as individuals, and you should be careful to ask questions and bring up topics that reflect such a belief.

-Everybody has a different experience, and addiction doesn’t discriminate based on race, gender or socioeconomic status.
-Even the most put-together, professional and successful people can fall into the trap of drug and alcohol abuse and saying statements like this just promotes ignorance and misunderstandings rather than support and encouragement.
+Everybody has a different experience, and addiction doesn’t discriminate based on race, gender, or socioeconomic status.
+Even the most put-together, professional, and successful people can fall into the trap of drug and alcohol abuse, and saying statements like this promotes ignorance and misunderstandings rather than support and encouragement.

-Similarly, try to shy away from extremely personal and difficult topics like overdoses, moments of clarity and hitting rock bottom.
-When a former addict is trying to move forward and put their addiction behind them, the last thing they need is to be reminded of their darkest days.
-Such a question may bring up detrimental feelings surrounding spirituality, self-awareness and shame, which could really set your loved one back rather than put them forward in the recovering process.
+Similarly, avoid extremely personal and difficult topics like overdoses, moments of clarity, and hitting rock bottom.
+When former addict is trying to move forward and put their addiction behind them, the last thing they need is to be reminded of their darkest days.
+Such a question may bring up bad feelings surrounding spirituality, self-awareness, and shame, which could set your loved one back rather than put them forward in recovery.

-Respecting Their Boundaries to Remain Abstinent: In addition, asking questions about one’s ability to still drink alcohol is also a no-go area.
-Addiction can easily span multiple substances, and just because an individual may have become dependent on heroin or painkillers, doesn’t mean they won’t have an adverse reaction or become addicted to alcohol.
+Respecting Their Boundaries to Remain Abstinent: In addition, asking questions about one’s ability to drink alcohol still is also a no-go area.
+Addiction can easily span multiple substances.
+Just because an individual may have become dependent on heroin or painkillers doesn’t mean they won’t have an adverse reaction or become addicted to alcohol.
 Using alcohol is not the right kind of topic to be talking about with a former drug addict.

-Educate yourself About Addiction as a Disease Before You Ask: Lastly, it’s in the best interests of you and your loved one to avoid asking a question like “How do you know you’re an alcoholic/addict?”
-While you may be curious, this isn’t a good time to be asking such questions.
+Educate Yourself About Addiction as a Disease Before You Ask: Lastly, it’s in the best interests of you and your loved one to avoid asking a question like “How do you know you’re an alcoholic/addict?”
+While you may be curious, this isn’t a good time to ask such questions.
 Not only will you seem ignorant, but it may also seem like you’re challenging the person’s self-judgment.

-Instead, you should try to educate yourself about the recovery process and the multi-faceted disease that is addiction.
+Instead, it would help if you tried to educate yourself about the recovery process and the multi-faceted addiction disease.
 This way, you’ll be able to make a big difference in your loved one’s recovery process, and your relationship with them will reap the benefits.

-Make your marriage, partnership, friendship or familial bond a priority by doing your best to understand the addiction journey and help your loved one any way you can, including through positive communication.
+Make your marriage, partnership, friendship, or familial bond a priority by doing your best to understand the addiction journey and help your loved one in any way possible, including through positive communication.
 You’ll be amazed at the difference this will make!